-Should Council support the recommendation of this report, the big moves would be brought forward for community engagement in the coming weeks.
-The goal of this second round of engagement would be to show community members the results of the work they informed, and ensure that their inputs and aspirations are accurately captured in the finalized vision.
+On their September 9th Council workshop agenda, Council directed staff to bring forward the big moves identified in this report for community engagement in the coming weeks.
+The goal of this second round of engagement is to show community members the results of the work they informed, and ensure that their inputs and aspirations are accurately captured in the finalized Vision.

-The following engagement activities are proposed:
+The following engagement activities are planned:

-- On-line engagement through the project's Be Heard New West page; - A drop-in engagement session in the neighbourhood; - Targeted outreach and meetings with previously engaged groups; and - Consultation with the City's Advisory Planning Commission.
+- On-line engagement through the project's Be Heard New West page; - A drop-in engagement session in the neighbourhood; and - Targeted outreach and meetings with previously engaged groups.